 But instead of wasting time worrying about it be proactive instead.

-Because there are things you can do to ensure you arrive at the airport in the best possible shape to conquer those flying demons.
+Because there are plenty of things you can do to ensure you arrive at the airport in the best possible shape to conquer those back pain demons.

 And I'll take you through them now starting with your pre-flight preparations.

 1. Plan Your Trip Wisely

 We all want the best deal when it comes to booking our flights don't we?